 - Ensures products contain the active ingredients in the amounts stated on the label

 - Verifies products are pure and free of harmful contaminants

 These three steps are standard quality assurance procedures.
 You should expect them from an herbal supplement company.

 The final step is ensuring your products are easily absorbed.
 You've probably heard the saying, “You are what you eat.”
 A more accurate statement is, “You are what you absorb.”

 Even if a supplement checks all the other boxes, it will not matter if your body never actually absorbs the active ingredients.
 To effectively deliver the herbs to your body, supplements may need some assistance.

 This is where soil-based organisms come into play.
 For example, fulvic acid helps herbal components get into your cells.
-The same is true of BioActive Carbon, which contains fulvic acid.
+The same is true of carbon-based binders, which contain fulvic acid.